-The Bank contributes towards a defined pension plan which provides benefits to members in the form of a guaranteed level of pension payable for life.
+(i) The Bank contributes towards a defined pension plan which provides benefits to members in the form of a guaranteed level of pension payable for life.
 The level of benefits provided depends on members' length of service and their salary in the final years of retirement.

-The assets of the plan are administered by SIMBC Fiduciary Pension Fund ("the Fund"), which is separated from the Bank and was established in 1979 under the Schedule Rules of Standard Chartered Bank.
+The assets of the plan are administered by SIMBC Pension Fiduciary Fund ("the Fund"), which is separated from the Bank and was established in 1979 under the Schedule Rules of Standard Chartered Bank.
 The trustees of the pension fund are required under the Schedule Rules to act in the interest of the Fund and of all relevant stakeholders in the plan.
 The trustees of the Fund are responsible for the investment policy with regard to the assets of the Fund.

-The most recent actuarial valuation of the plan assets and the present value of the defined benefit obligations were carried out at 31 December 2023 by AON Solutions Ltd and signed off by Bernard Yen, Fellow of the Institute of Actuaries.
+The most recent actuarial valuation of the plan assets and the present value of the defined benefit obligations were carried out at 31 December 2024 by AON Solutions Ltd and signed off by Bernard Yen, Fellow of the Institute of Actuaries.
 The present value of the defined benefit liability and the related service cost and past service cost were measured using the projected unit credit method.

-(ii) Reconciliation of net defined benefit (asset)/ liability:
+(ii) Reconciliation of net defined benefit liability/(asset):

-reconstitution of not dominal portone (docoty, napliny).
-2023 2022
+2024 2023

 SR' 000 SR' 000

-At 1 January 16,698 (8,105)
+At 1 January (10,296) 16,698

-Amount recognised in profit or loss 5,949 1,677
+Amount recognised in profit or loss 4,255 5,949

-Amount recognised in other comprehensive income (10,721) 28,521
+Amount recognised in other comprehensive income 17,367 (10,721)

-Less employer contributions (22,222) (5,395)
+Less employer contributions (6,881) (22,222)

-At 31 December (10,296) 16,698
+At 31 December 4,445 (10,296)

-15. RETIREMENT BENEFIT (ASSETS)/ LIABILITIES (CONT'D)
+15. RETIREMENT BENEFIT LIABILITIES/(ASSETS) (CONT'D)